 David Heyn was born on June 26, 1945, in Colombo.
 A former Sri Lankan cricketer played 18 unofficial tests from 1966 to 1976.
 The left-handed batsman also played in two ODI’s for Sri Lanka in the 1975 World Cup.
 Peter David Heyn is widely regarded as one of the best cover-point fielders.

 In the winter of 1966–67, Michael Tissera brought a Ceylon team to Pakistan on a tour that included three representative matches.
-As a team from Ceylon was making a tour of this country after a lapse of 17 years many new faces could be seen all over the grounds wherever the Ceylonese took the field.
-So, he should be one of the persons to watch out for during the coming World Cup.
+As a team from Ceylon was making a tour of this country after a lapse of 17 years, many new faces could be seen all over the grounds wherever the Ceylonese took the field.
+So, he should be one of the people to watch out for during the coming World Cup.

 He did not score any century on the eight-match trip but was greatly consistent, and his knock of 70 against Pakistan at Lahore was a scintillating treat to watch.
-His batting has gone from one position of strength to another and just two winters ago, he slashed his highest score in Sri Lanka’s club cricket with 133 for the Nondescript against a strong Nomads C.C. attack.
-He is usually quite a soft-spoken and dignified personality.
+His batting has gone from one position of strength to another, and just two winters ago, he slashed his highest score in Sri Lanka’s club cricket with 133 for the Nondescript against a strong Nomads C.C. attack.
+David Heyn usually has quite a soft-spoken and dignified personality.

-David Heyn played 50 first-class matches and scored 2,625 runs at an average of 35.95 with the top score of 136 including 4 hundred, 15 fifties, 26 catches, 18 wickets @ 35.61 with the best bowling of 4 for 52.
-In 8 List-A matches, he scored 182 runs @ 26.00 with the best of 62* including one fifty and 3 catches.
+Overall, David Heyn played 50 first-class matches and scored 2,625 runs at an average of 35.95 with a top score of 136, including 4 hundred, 15 fifties, 26 catches, and 18 wickets at 35.61, with the best bowling of 4 for 52.
+In 8 List-A matches, he scored 182 runs at 26.00 with the best of 62*, including one fifty and three catches.